Climate and Average Weather Year Round in Rancho Santa Margarita California, United States

 The cloudiest month of the year in Rancho Santa Margarita is February, during which on average the sky is overcast or mostly cloudy 42% of the time.

 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Rancho Santa Margarita varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Rancho Santa Margarita is February, with an average of 5.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 20% on February 20.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Rancho Santa Margarita experiences significant seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 6.0 months, from October 22 to April 23, with a sliding 31-day rainfall of at least 0.5 inches.
 The month with the most rain in Rancho Santa Margarita is February, with an average rainfall of 2.8 inches.

 The rainless period of the year lasts for 6.0 months, from April 23 to October 22.
 The month with the least rain in Rancho Santa Margarita is June, with an average rainfall of 0.1 inches.

 Average Monthly Rainfall in Rancho Santa Margarita